spiderr/xymon-checks/README.md

-# xymon-checks
+# Xymon Checks
-Additional Xymon Monitor addon scripts for checking various things
+These are custom XYMON monitor scripts that check various things common in a linux data center.

 ## dumpcheck
 Monitor directories of backup files, most typically database dumps for time and significant changes in size.